Alameyo/GSoC2017/README.md

 ### Mutual Authentication

-It is rare in use but TLS protocol definies also optionally Authentication of the both sides of the connection.
+It is rare in use (at least in XMPP) but TLS protocol definies also optionally Authentication of the both sides of the connection.
 For client side authentication I created additional KeyStore which holds client's private key together with client's certificate.
 During setting up TLS connection I send this certificate (or more certificates as client can have number of them) using Key Manager class.
 Coresponding server's Trust Manager will decide to accept or not this certificates.
 This panel allow users to add and remove private keys and certificates to identity KeyStore.

 ![Spark_Mutual_Auth_panel](https://github.com/Alameyo/GSoC2017/blob/master/SparkMutualAuthPanel.png?raw=true)